chiedolabs/flashpoint/README.md

 # Flashpoint

+**Beta notice:** This CLI utility is still in beta and is rapidly changing.
+Many changes are breaking changes and require manual intervention.

 An experience similar to 'Heroku review apps' with the focus being API-driven applications that consist of multiple git repositories.

 Instead of only having one staging version of your site on Heroku, you now have the option of creating a separate staging version for each branch that needs to be reviewed.